by appointment only, fall 2017 and spring 2018

 Professor Moody’s research examines modernismo and women’s writing in Latin American literature of the 19th and early 20th centuries, especially focusing on the relationship between aesthetic systems and identity formulations like gender or nationalism.
 She has published on Delmira Agustini’s radically feminist poetics, on the journalism of women from Argentina and Brazil around the turn of the 20th century, and on newspaper chronicles and poetry in dialogue with urban reform in Rio de Janeiro and Buenos Aires.
 Her most recent articles focus on Eduarda Mansilla’s daring interpretation of a foundational myth of Argentine national identity in the mid-19th century, as well as on the complex gender philosophies in Manuel Ugarte’s early literary work on Paris.
 She is also interested in Brazil’s relationship to the rest of Latin America, and in literary and journalistic responses to city modernization and to European modernity.

-Professor Moody’s current book project, Gendered Aesthetics and Community Formation in Hispanic-American Modernismo, examines ideas of femininity that were both fundamental to modernism’s formation and exclusionary towards women’s active participation in the movement as writers and authors.
+Professor Moody’s current book project, Las Raras: Gendered Aesthetics, Women’s Writing and Intellectual Networks in Spanish-American Modernismo, examines ideas of femininity that were both fundamental to modernism’s formation and exclusionary towards women’s active participation in the movement as writers and authors.
 Her study helps to explain why modernismo admitted no women writers unconditionally.
-After exploring the formation of the modernista rhetoric of femininity, the project goes on to consider women writers’ strategies to find literary success in spite of the movement’s exclusionary rhetorical systems, such as by attacking them directly or by circulating their work outside the movement’s systems of prestige and authority.
+The project explores the formation of the modernista rhetoric of femininity, and goes on to consider women writers’ strategies to find literary success in spite of the movement’s exclusionary rhetorical systems, such as by attacking them directly or by circulating their work outside the movement’s systems of prestige and authority.

 Professor Moody’s teaching ranges from the colonial period to the 20th century, with an emphasis on Latin American literature of the 19th century.
 At UA she has taught SP 353 (Spanish Conversation), SP 356 (Advanced Grammar & Composition), and SP 375 & SP 376 (Masterpieces of Spanish-American Literature I & II).
 She has also taught SP 489 (Senior Seminar) and SP 516/590 (Graduate Seminar) under the following themes: